 Method N°3: Average Cost

-Ultimate Claims as the Product of Claims Numbers and Average Costs
+Ultimate Claims as the product of claims numbers and Average Costs

 - Overview: Estimates ultimate claims by multiplying the ultimate claims numbers matrix by the ultimate average costs matrix, explicitly accounting for claims inflation.